scloud19/SECipedia/AWS/EC2.md

 			All of the same prompts when spinning up an EC2 instance

-		Create Auto scaling group
+		Create auto scaling group
-			You proceed to this step after you finish the launch configuration You can utilize the health checks of an LB (seen in this file) to spin up additional ec2 instances in the auto scale group
+			You proceed to this step after you finish the launch configuration

+			You can utilize the health checks on an LB (seen in this file) to spin up additional ec2 instances in the auto scale group

 			Step 1 - Configure Auto Scaling group details Subnet